Tulsa Youth Opera Logo

 High school seniors will be permitted to join TYO for the first semester only, and these seniors must have been in TYO for at least one year prior.

-ALL students MUST be able to attend in-person rehearsals every Tuesday during the school year from 4:15pm to 6:00pm, with additional rehearsals and performances scheduled during the year TBD.
+ALL students MUST be able to attend in-person rehearsals every Tuesday during the school year from 4:15pm to 6:00pm, with additional rehearsals and performances scheduled during the year, including the Holiday Performance in December 2025 and Noah’s Flood in June 2026.

 We accept all levels of students, from beginners to those with years of experience.
 We do not require previous vocal training!